andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 If we put all this together, we can see that the left side of our equality will _always_ be odd, but the right hand side can _only ever_ be odd when $m = 0$.

-So, following the trail of clues like Miss MArple, we next need to look at what does happen when $m = 0$.
+So, following the trail of clues like Miss Marple, we next need to look at what does happen when $m = 0$.

 $$3^{m + n} = 2^m \cdot 5^n$$